AzeemShahzad005/Python-Basic-Programs-Practics/README.md

 ## Palindrome.py

-User enter program to check whether a number is Palindrome or not
+User enter any numbers  check whether a number is Palindrome or not